 Chablis was once the go-to choice for a dry white wine for cooking and can still serve this purpose well.

-The best food pairings take advantage of the wine’s natural high acidity to act as a palate cleanser and works well with delicately creamy sauces.
-Due to the lighter, more delicate taste profile of Chardonnay you’ll want to stick to lighter meats and fishes as your base ingredient including chicken, quail, trout, bass, halibut, cod, clams or scallops.
+The best food pairings take advantage of the wine’s naturally high acidity to act as a palate cleanser and work well with delicately creamy sauces.
+Due to the lighter, more delicate taste profile of Chardonnay, you’ll want to stick to lighter meats and fishes as your base ingredient, including chicken, quail, trout, bass, halibut, cod, clams or scallops.
 The high acidity and salinity in Chablis also means it will do well alongside raw fish and sushi.
 In terms of spice profiles, lean towards fresh herbs, white pepper, and low overall spiciness.

 A few great pairings for inspiration: